pywbem/pywbem/tests/functiontest/README.md

 * `data`:
   The CIM-XML payload in the HTTP response handed back to the PyWBEM client.
-The CIm-XML is handed back as resulting from the specified YAML, including any whitespace.
+The CIM-XML is handed back as resulting from the specified YAML, including any whitespace.